oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 ##  Preparing to run the Oracle WebCenter Portal container

-Configure an environment before running the Oracle WebCenter Portal Docker container.
+Configure an environment before running the Oracle WebCenter Portal container.

 ##### A. Creating a user-defined network
 ##### B. WebCenter Content Server (Optional)